joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/capabilities-example-detecting-system-capabilities.md

 <div>

-The CapabilitiesExplorer example demonstrates how you can use the flash.system.Capabilities class to determine which features the user’s version of the Flash runtime supports.
+The CapabilitiesExplorer example demonstrates how you can use the flash.system.Capabilities class to determine which features the user's version of the Flash runtime supports.
 This example teaches the following techniques:

-- Detecting which capabilities the user’s version of the Flash runtime supports using the Capabilities class
+- Detecting which capabilities the user's version of the Flash runtime supports using the Capabilities class

-- Using the ExternalInterface class to detect which browser settings the user’s browser supports
+- Using the ExternalInterface class to detect which browser settings the user's browser supports

 To get the application files for this sample, see